MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 #### add_GotFocus

-Add an event handler for the GotFocus event.
+Adds an event handler for the `GotFocus` event.

 > public HRESULT [add_GotFocus](#add_gotfocus)([ICoreWebView2FocusChangedEventHandler](icorewebview2focuschangedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-GotFocus fires when WebView got focus.
+`GotFocus` runs when WebView has focus.

 #### add_LostFocus

-Add an event handler for the LostFocus event.
+Adds an event handler for the `LostFocus` event.

 > public HRESULT [add_LostFocus](#add_lostfocus)([ICoreWebView2FocusChangedEventHandler](icorewebview2focuschangedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-LostFocus fires when WebView lost focus.
-In the case where MoveFocusRequested event is fired, the focus is still on WebView when MoveFocusRequested event fires.
-LostFocus only fires afterwards when app's code or default action of MoveFocusRequested event set focus away from WebView.
+`LostFocus` runs when WebView loses focus.
+In the case where `MoveFocusRequested` event is run, the focus is still on WebView when `MoveFocusRequested` event runs. `LostFocus` only runs afterwards when code of the app or default action of `MoveFocusRequested` event set focus away from WebView.

 #### add_MoveFocusRequested

-Add an event handler for the MoveFocusRequested event.
+Adds an event handler for the `MoveFocusRequested` event.

 > public HRESULT [add_MoveFocusRequested](#add_movefocusrequested)([ICoreWebView2MoveFocusRequestedEventHandler](icorewebview2movefocusrequestedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-MoveFocusRequested fires when user tries to tab out of the WebView.
-The WebView's focus has not changed when this event is fired.
+`MoveFocusRequested` runs when user tries to tab out of the WebView.
+The focus of the WebView has not changed when this event is run.

 ```cpp
     // Register a handler for the MoveFocusRequested event.